veeral-patel/incidents/README.md

 INCIDENTS is actively maintained.

-## Investigations are tree-like
+## Why INCIDENTS?

 Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find another piece of malware, which may spawn another sweep, and so on.

-But existing ticketing systems, like TheHive and JIRA, don't let you create subtickets of subtickets.
+Unfortunately, existing ticketing systems -- like TheHive and JIRA -- don't let you create subtickets of subtickets.

-_INCIDENTS models incidents as a tree of tickets, like this:_
+_INCIDENTS models an incident as a tree of tickets, with any number of levels_

 ![Tree](docs/img/tree.png)

+I believe this approach better captures an incident responders' mental model of the incident.

 ## Concepts